 Residents who claim exemption because of disability or blindness must also certify that because of this blindness or disability they are unable to comply with the community service requirement.
-If a resident does not meet this definition of blindness or disability and believes that he or she is unable to perform community service or economic self-sufficiency activity, he or she may apply for an exemption from the requirement as a
+If a resident does not meet this definition of blindness or disability and believes that he or she is unable to perform community service or economic self-sufficiency activity, he or she may apply for an exemption from the requirement as a reasonable accommodation under the BHA Reasonable Accommodation in Housing Policy (RAHP).
+An application for reasonable accommodation can be obtained at the development/AMP management office.

-- reasonable accommodation under the BHA Reasonable Accommodation in Housing Policy (RAHP).
-An application for reasonable accommodation can be obtained at the development/AMP management office. - 3.
-Resident household members who are the primary care giver of a blind or disabled individual as described in paragraph 2; - Resident household members who are engaged in a work activity as defined under section 407 (d) of the Social Security Act (42 USC 607 (d), as in effect on and after July 1, 1997);
+- 3. Resident household members who are the primary care giver of a blind or disabled individual as described in paragraph 2; - Resident household members who are engaged in a work activity as defined under section 407 (d) of the Social Security Act (42 USC 607 (d), for ten or more hours each week: